gladiusjs/gladius-core/README.md

 ## License

-Licensed under the AGPLv3.
 See LICENSE for more information.